the-turing-way/the-turing-way/book/website/reproducible-research/code-quality/code-quality-error-management.md

 However, simply the existence of this if/else block will be able to alert a user if an important condition is not met.
 If they are trying to select a column that does not exist, for instance.
 Or if they are performing mathematical operations on pieces of text.

+You can also take advantage of errors that are raised by the programming language you use.
+We will go into that in more detail in [Error handling](#error-handling).

 ### Step 3: Deal with unmet assumptions